Home

 The pin-wheel mechanism of Odhner

 The mechanism consists of two disks: basic (called counting wheel), which has 9 grooves with fingers (marked with) with projections.
 Over the basic disk is mounted a thin disk (called input disk) with grooves, which are pushed into the projections of the fingers of the basic disk.
-The input disk can be rotated by means of a crank, and as the groove is in the form of two arcs with different radiuses, when the projection is pushed in the lower, then the finger is in the lower position, and when the projection is pushed in in the arc with bigger radius, then the appropriate finger is in upper condition and is stuck out of the periphery of the basic disk.
-Thus, if we want for example to enter 5, we have to rotate the input disk so, 5 fingers from the counter disk are stuck out.
+The input disk can be rotated by means of a crank, and as the groove is in the form of two arcs with different radiuses when the projection is pushed in the lower, then the finger is in the lower position, and when the projection is pushed in in the arc with bigger radius, then the appropriate finger is in upper condition and is stuck out of the periphery of the basic disk.
+Thus, if we want for example to enter 5, we have to rotate the input disk so that 5 fingers from the counter disk are stuck out.

-After all the digits are entered, then the main crank (the big crank in the right part of the machine), and all disks will be rotated according to the number of stuck-out fingers of the appropriate counter disk, then the registration disk, which is connected to a 10-teeth pinion will be engaged with the fingers and will be rotated to the proper angle.
-During this rotation the counter and the input disk are rotated together, so the entered number is kept.
+After all the digits are entered, the main crank (the big crank in the right part of the machine), and all disks will be rotated according to the number of stuck-out fingers of the appropriate counter disk, then the registration disk, which is connected to a 10-teeth pinion will be engaged with the fingers and will be rotated to the proper angle.
+During this rotation, the counter and the input disk are rotated together, so the entered number is kept.
 Newer models have levers for resetting the input and registration mechanisms.
 The teeth of the figure are part of the ten-carry mechanism.
-The cylindrical keys P, which can be seen in the front lower part of the body, is revolution counters for the appropriate counter and input wheels.
+The cylindrical keys P, which can be seen in the front lower part of the body, are revolution counters for the appropriate counter and input wheels.
 The mechanism with registration wheels is mounted as a separate block and can be moved leftwards and rightwards according to the mechanism with counter and input wheels by means of a slider.
 This is necessary during multiplication and division.

 The adding operation is performed, as the addends are entered consecutively by means of the levers of the input wheels, as the entered number can be seen in the upper row of windows, and by rotating the main crank these numbers are transferred downwards to the registering wheels, and the result can be seen in the lower row of windows.

-The subtraction is done in a similar way, but after the minuend was transferred to the registration wheels and the subtrahend is entered in the input wheels, the crank must be rotated in the opposite for the adding direction.
+The subtraction is done in a similar way, but after the minuend is transferred to the registration wheels and the subtrahend is entered in the input wheels, the crank must be rotated in the opposite for the adding direction.

 The multiplication is done by consecutive adding.
 First, the bigger factor is entered by means of the input wheels, then the lever must be rotated so many times, according to the units of the other factor.
 Then the registration mechanism is moved rightwards by means of the slider, and the lever is rotated so many times, according to the tens of the other factor, and so on until are used all digits of the other factor.
 The result can be seen in the lower windows.

 The division is done by consecutive subtraction.
 Let’s examine the example, given in the patent of Odhner, 285582/8654=33.
-First, we enter the dividend and transfer it by rotating of the crank to the middle row of windows (registration mechanism).
+First, we enter the dividend and transfer it by rotating the crank to the middle row of windows (registration mechanism).
 Then set up the divisor, and adjust the slide one place to the right, until the first digit (8) of the divisor is directly over the second digit (8) of the dividend, counting from the left.
-Then turn the crank backward or to the right until the first digit (8) of the divisor can no longer be subtracted from the digits in the dividend which under and to the left of it.
-The number 3, which is the first digit of the quotient, will then appear on the second cylinder, and the dividend will be reduced to 25962, The slide is next moved one place to the left, or back to its original position, and crank again rotated until the dividend disappears and a line of zeroes stands in its place.
-Figure 3 will then appear on the first cylinder, P, making the second figure of the quotient sought—to wit, 33.
+Then turn the crank backward or to the right until the first digit (8) of the divisor can no longer be subtracted from the digits in the dividend under and to the left of it.
+The number 3, which is the first digit of the quotient, will then appear on the second cylinder, and the dividend will be reduced to 25962, The slide is next moved one place to the left, or back to its original position, and cranked again rotated until the dividend disappears and a line of zeroes stands in its place.
+Figure 3 will then appear on the first cylinder, P, making the second figure of the quotient sought — to wit, 33.
 It will be seen, that the result indicates that the divisor, 8654 is contained three times in the first five figures, 28558, of the dividend, and three times in the new or second dividend, 25962.

 Oldest survived arithmometer of Odhner